kwame-mintah/notes-md/brainstorm-ideas/02-customer-support-assistance-ai-project.md

 ### Example 1

 The customer has called in to reset their account password.
-The call transcript might be the following _(lines crossed out is what we are to eliminating)_:
+The call transcript might be the following _(lines crossed out to represent what we are eliminating)_:

 > **Customer**: I need help resetting my account password.
 >